 Niche.com is the happy medium.
 It offers a school description, with an overall rating and breakdowns for academic, social life, dorms, food, etc. At a glance, you can see acceptance rates, median scores, and a scatter chart showing admissions by GPA and SAT.
 In addition to that info, you can read real reviews from students.

 You can find tons of student-filmed videos on YouTube giving campus tours and talking about student life.
 However, if you find that hard to navigate, CampusReel is totally dedicated to student-led campus tours and dorm tours.
 This is also another resource for searching for schools.
 Once you search for a school, you can easily watch all the videos available for that institution.

-Of course, once it is safe again we can start visiting college campuses.
+Of course, nothing really beats a college campus visit.
 Even if group guided tours aren’t available, some offer self-guided applications or maps.
 Just check the website first to see if there are any restrictions or if you need to make an appointment or fill out a form when you arrive.

 If you are planning college visits, see our guides planning a college trip to:

 - Palo Alto